PowerDNS/pdns/pdns/dnsdistdist/docs/reference/kvs.rst

   .. versionadded:: 1.4.0

   Return a new KeyValueStore object associated to the corresponding CDB database.
-The modification time of the CDB file will be checked every 'refrehDelay' second and the database re-opened if needed.
+The modification time of the CDB file will be checked every 'refreshDelay' second and the database re-opened if needed.

   :param string filename: The path to an existing CDB database
   :param int refreshDelays: The delay in seconds between two checks of the database modification time.
 0 means disabled